 Laura Smalarz and Gary L. Wells conducted a study, Post-Identification Feedback to Eyewitnesses Impairs Evaluators’ Abilities to Discriminate between Accurate and Mistaken Testimony.
 The main research question in this study was whether feedback interferes with evaluators’ abilities to discriminate between accurate and mistaken identification testimony.
 This study is interesting because many people have been wrongfully convicted because of mistaken eyewitness testimonies.
 This study tackles the question from the evaluator’s point of view and their ability to notice the difference between an accurate and a mistaken identification testimony.
-In the 1990’s they found that 75 % of the wrongful convictions were released due …show more content…
+In the 1990’s they found that 75 % of the wrongful convictions were released due to DNA testing.
+The Innocence Project is a non-profit organization; its main focus is to release wrongfully convicted people using DNA testing.
+Most of the cases that the …show more content…

 Introduction & Methodology Sections: